cadihowley/cadihowley.github.io/writing/tutorial.md

 sudo apt install xrdp
 ````

-Once we have xrdp installed, open the Microsoft Remote Desktop app (RD Client).
+Once we have xrdp installed, open the Microsoft Remote Desktop app (RD Client to set up a new Remoter Desktop:

-On the right side, click the **+**, then **Add PC**.
+1. On the right side, click the **+**, then **Add PC**.
 A dialog will open.

-Click on **PC Name** and enter the Pi's IP address.
+2. Click on **PC Name** and enter the Pi's IP address.

-Click on **User Account**, and enter your login credentials.
+3. Click on **User Account**, and enter your login credentials.
 This should be 'ubuntu' and the password you selected when you first connected to the Raspberry Pi via the Shelly app.

-Go back, and then click **Save** in the upper right hand corner of the dialog.
+4. Go back, and then click **Save** in the upper right hand corner of the dialog.

-You should see a new PC in the uppermost left corner.
-Click on this to open the Remote Desktop.
+5. You should see a new PC in the uppermost left corner.
+Click on this PC to open the Remote Desktop.

 <img src="../assets/img/rdclient.gif" class="gif">